rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

 make create.tgw
 ```

-Once the cluster is successfully deployed, login to your cluster using the credentials provided by Ansible upon the creation task completion.
+Note that the cluster setup may take up to one hour.
+Once the cluster is successfully deployed, connect to the jump host and login to your cluster using the credentials provided by Ansible upon the creation task completion.

 And when you are done with the cluster, use the following command to delete the cluster.